yshrsmz/BuildKonfig/README.md

 **When you add a targetConfigs for a intermediate source set, you can't define another targetConfigs for its children source sets.**

-For example, say you configured your source set structure like below.
+For example, say your have a source set structure like below.

 ```
 - commonMain